 Club Email: firstname.lastname@example.org

 IE Aerospace is the student chapter of the Institute of Engineers-Aerospace working under the guidance of the Aeronautical Engineering department.
 It conducts workshops and various other events based on aerospace and aviation.
 It is the go-to club for any aviation aficionado.
-It conducted its own TechWeek which included a Flight Simulation Workshop, talk on Preparing Space for Everyone and a quiz on aviation.
+It conducted its own TechWeek which included a Flight Simulation Workshop, a talk on Preparing Space for Everyone, and a quiz on aviation.
 Last year, it conducted a workshop on various softwares used in the aeronautical industry such as ANSYS Parametric Design Language.

 President: Nidhi Dwivedi